 The Copper Hut

 Basic cooking utensils (pots, pans, cups, bowls, plates, cutlery, etc.) are stored in small kitchen cabinet.
-There is also a two burner white gas Coleman Stove and Coleman Lantern (take spare mantels).
-You will need to bring your own white gas for the stove and lantern.
+There is also a two burner Coleman propane cook stove and Coleman propane lantern (take spare mantels).
+You will need to bring your own 1lb propane bottles for the stove and lantern.

 Winter access is more difficult as the summer route crosses extensive avalanche paths and is unsafe for most of the winter.
 It is possible to access the Copper Mountain Cabin from roads in the Snowwater Creek drainage.
 Route finding skill is necessary.
 Most winter visitors to the cabin are staying at the cabin as part of the Bonnington Range traverse and will have skied across from the Steed Cabin.